 Many people have heard about type 2 diabetes, but its common precursor, prediabetes, doesn’t get as much attention.
-Prediabetes affects about 88 million adults in the US, and an estimated 84% of people with prediabetes don’t know they have it.
+Prediabetes affects approximately 88 million adults in the US, and an estimated 84% of people with prediabetes don’t know they have it.
 According to the CDC, 15-30% of these individuals will develop type 2 diabetes within five years.
-In other words, more than 26 million people who currently live with prediabetes could develop type 2 diabetes by 2026.
+In other words, more than 26 million people who currently have prediabetes could develop type 2 diabetes by 2026.

-Prediabetes is a condition where a person’s blood sugar levels are higher than what’s considered the normal range (less than 5.7% A1C), but not high enough to be diagnosed as type 2 diabetes (6.5% or greater A1C).
-This occurs when the body has trouble processing glucose (or sugar) effectively, and so it starts to build up in the bloodstream instead of fueling the body’s cells.
-Insulin is the hormone that tells the cells in the body to take up glucose.
-In prediabetes, people typically begin to develop insulin resistance (when the body’s cells don’t respond to insulin as well).
-If no actions are taken, over time their ability to produce enough insulin is reduced.
+Prediabetes is a condition where a person’s blood sugar levels are higher than the normal range (less than 5.7%), but not high enough to be diagnosed as type 2 diabetes (6.5% or greater).
+This occurs when the body has trouble making insulin as well as using the insulin it does make effectively, and glucose starts to build up in the bloodstream instead of fueling the body’s cells.
+Insulin is the hormone that tells most of the cells in the body to take up glucose.
+In prediabetes, people typically have insulin resistance (when the body’s cells don’t respond to insulin as well) and don't make enough insulin.
+If no actions are taken, over time their ability to make insulin continues to be reduced.
 When this happens, prediabetes can progress to type 2 diabetes.